ward/run/_posts/2023-04-16-rotterdam-marathon.md

 me busy, all that I would need to adjust was some taper time the final weeks before the actual race.

-Eventually someone contacted me and somewhere in early March, I was officially signed up for the Rotterdam marathon.
+Eventually someone contacted me and somewhere in early March I was officially signed up for the Rotterdam marathon on 16 April.

 <!-- Mailing to get into the wave? -->